TamizhTheWarrior/Gettingstarted/docs/Why did we build.md

 10    hemp canvas   natural
 11    glass         transparent

-Table: Shoes, their sizes, and what they're made of

 (The above is the caption for the table.)
 Pandoc also supports multi-line tables: